-Mike Wombacher, founder and head trainer of Dog Gone Good!, has an extensive background in all of these approaches and from them has crafted a flexible program that is committed to helping owners in a sensible, fast-paced way that draws on the best of everything in line with the needs of their dog.
-His approach is not one-dimensional, insisting the "we only do it this way," or “we would never do that."
-Mike has long felt that holding such a “dogmatic” position in relation to training is a reflection of the fact that the trainer is more committed to his or her approach than they are to helping the dog and its owner.
-In fact, any approach that defines itself by the words "only" or "never" should be immediately suspect.
+He has deep working knowledge in a range of approaches and from them has crafted a flexible program that is committed to helping owners in a sensible, fast-paced way that draws on the best of everything in line with the needs of their dog.
+His approach is not one-dimensional, insisting that “we only do this,” or “we never do that.”
+In Mike’s view, holding such a “dogmatic” position is a reflection of the fact that the trainer is more committed to his or her training approach than they are to helping the dog and its owner.
 A good trainer will have a toolbox of remedies available that can be creatively integrated and brought to bear in an infinite variety of combinations to produce fast results with an approach tailored to each unique dog/owner team.

-Mike’s training approach emphasizes positive reinforcement while retaining the benefits of structure, guidance and authority.
+Mike’s training approach heavily emphasizes positive reinforcement, while retaining the benefits of structure, guidance and authority.
 His motto is “maximize the positive, minimize the negative and be realistic.”
 In his private training he seeks to tailor an approach that takes into account both the owner’s and dog’s temperament and in designing his group classes he has combined the best of what he has learned from both his clients and his mentors in the many years of his involvement with dog training.
-California, as well as the rest of the country, has in recent years seen an explosion of different schools of thought regarding dog training and while this is by and large a good thing it can be disorienting to the lay dog owner.
-This is why it is engaging someone familiar with a variety of approaches is key in educating yourself and your dog.

-From a philosophical standpoint the most troubling trend in dog training in recent years has been the rise of the so-called “positive-only” training philosophy.
-In this approach it is never permissible to reprimand the dog for any reason.
-Instead the owner is instructed to ignore bad behaviors while positively reinforcing, usually with a treat, desirable behaviors.
+In recent years there’s been an explosion of different schools of thought regarding dog training.
+The most confusing trend has been the rise of so-called “positive-only” training.
+In this approach it’s never okay to reprimand the dog.
+Instead, the owner is instructed to ignore bad behaviors while positively reinforcing good ones.
 This often has odd consequences.
-For instance, a common remedy for barking in this approach involves simply letting the dog bark until he gets tired of it and once he desists reward him with a treat for his silence.
-The most common result is a dog that learns that if he barks for a while, the stops he gets a treat thus sending the behavior through the roof.
-Not exactly the desired result.
-The larger point is that by ignoring bad behaviors we deprive the dog of important information, that is, when he has crossed a behavior boundary.
-Only positively reinforcing the opposite behavior is, at best, half the picture.
-The full picture includes both and will usually yield dramatic results.
+For instance, a common remedy for barking in this approach involves simply letting the dog bark until she gets tired of it and, once she stops, rewarding her with a treat for her silence.
+The most common outcome is a dog that learns that if she barks for a while and then stops, she gets a treat.
+Of course, this sends the behavior through the roof.